ShpeeBot/ShpeeBot-8/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Shpee, which is published in the [DankZone Organization](https://github.com/DankZone) on GitHub.
+The following is a set of guidelines for contributing to Shpee which is published on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents